JustAnotherHeroRiding/notes/Memory Game modes.md

 - Test the initial version to see where we need media queries #DONE
 - Mobile friendly
 - First we need to find out what it feels like on phones and see what the biggest issues are
-- avoid all side scrolling and make sure the blocks are easy to click
+- avoid all side scrolling and make sure the blocks are easy to click #DONE
-- Blocks should be smaller when the screen size decreases
+- Blocks should be smaller when the screen size decreases #DONE
-- The header and it's contents should also shrink
+- The header and it's contents should also shrink #DONE

 ## Game Over
 - Move the timer into a separate class #DONE